-(0) overlapping coverage, unretent prices and incomplete times of recording and conversion practices.
-(8) (9) Budgetary Government corresponds to all entities within the central government, which consists of the legislative, judicial and executive (10 branches. ) Includes social security contributions and grants.
-Excludes "Statistical Discrepancy" (difference between financing below the line and the overall fiscal balance registered above the line). ) Includes "Statistical Discrepancy."
-(13 The non-financial public sector includes the Budgetary Government and non-financial public sector institutions (such as extra-budgetary, (1.4 social security funds, local governments, and state-owned enterprises).
+(8) As presented, gold reserves have been valued at their corresponding market prices as of December 31 of each year.
+(9) Budgetary Government corresponds to all entities within the central government, which consists of the legislative, judicial and executive branches.
+(10) Includes social security contributions and grants.
+(11) Excludes "Statistical Discrepancy" (difference between financing below the line and the overall fiscal balance registered above the line).
+(12) Includes "Statistical Discrepancy."
+(13) The non-financial public sector includes the Budgetary Government and non-financial public sector institutions (such as extra-budgetary, social security funds, local governments, and state-owned enterprises).
 (14) Consolidated public sector debt.
-Excludes debt owed by Banco de Reservas ("BanReservas") to foreign creditors.)
-External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the (13 creditor's nationality.
-(16 Net of Budgetary Government liabilities owned by the Central Bank.
-(10) Net of Budgetary Government habilities owned by the Central Bank.
-Sou urces: Central Bank, Ministry of Finance and IMF.
+Excludes debt owed by Banco de Reservas ("BanReservas") to foreign creditors.
+(15) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the creditor's nationality.
+(16) Net of Budgetary Government liabilities owned by the Central Bank.
+Sources: Central Bank, Ministry of Finance and IMF.